heykieran/xl-parse-clj/README.md

 ## Future Work

+As time permits, I will expand the number of Excel functions that the software can handle.

-Obviously, now that we can calculate a workbook, it would be nice to be able to update input cell values and then recalculate those portions of the workbook that are effected, i.e. those cells whose value are at some level dependent on the updated cell.
+Also, now that we can calculate a workbook, it would be nice to be able to update input cell values and then recalculate those portions of the workbook that are affected, i.e. those cells whose value are, at some level, dependent on the value of the updated cell.

 ```clojure
 (graph/get-recalc-node-sequence "Sheet2!B1" WB-MAP)